Ph.D., University of Oregon

 Send an email

 Assistant Professor Doris Luft Santos Baker is engaged in developing and evaluating instructional tools and assessments in English and in Spanish designed to improve and monitor the academic performance of English learners.
 Dr. Baker’s research has been funded by agencies such as the Institute of Education Sciences (IES), the National Science Foundation (NSF), the University of Oregon, and the Oregon Child Development Coalition, among others.
-Currently, Dr. Baker is the PI on the project English Learner Vocabulary Acquisition (ELVA), and a Co-PI on the Early Vocabulary Instruction and Intervention (EVI) efficacy study.
-Both projects are funded by IES.
+Currently, Dr. Baker is the PI on the project English Learner Vocabulary Acquisition (ELVA), funded by IES.
 This project uses an intelligent tutoring system to teach Hispanic students in second grade academic vocabulary in-depth.
-She is also the PI on a project designed to train Hispanic mothers to use social media to transmit information and learn more about how to get their children ready for kindergarten.
-The project is funded by the Knight Foundation to the Dallas Morning News with a subcontract to SMU.
+She is also the PI on the Hispanic Families Network, a project designed to train Hispanic mothers to use social media to access and disseminate information about the importance of attending preschool.
+The project is funded by the Knight Foundation to the Dallas Morning News (DMN) with a subcontract to SMU.
 The DMN received the 2016 Associated Press Media Editors award in recognition of their work in building the network.
 Dr. Baker is also the chair of the Master in Bilingual Education in the Simmons School of Education and Human Development.

 Baker, D. L., Park, Y., Baker, S. K., & Basaraba, D. (2012).
 Effects of a paired bilingual reading program on the reading performance of English learners in grades 1-3.
 Journal of School Psychology.
 Advanced online publication.
 DOI: 10.1016/j.jsp.2012.09.002